olviia/TUS-Control-Room/PfC/Assets/docs/NdiSender_AudioBuffering_fix.md

 ## Executive Summary

-This document explains the ring buffer architecture implemented to eliminate audio crackling in NDI Sender.
-The solution uses **ring buffers in bridge components** (AudioListenerBridge and AudioSourceListener) to decouple Unity's audio thread from the NDI network transmission thread, preventing timing mismatches that caused audio artifacts.
+This document explains the ring buffer architecture implemented to eliminate audio crackling in NDI Sender for **AudioListener** and **Individual** modes.
+The solution uses **ring buffers in bridge components** (AudioListenerBridge and AudioListenerIndividualBridge) to decouple Unity's audio thread from the NDI network transmission thread, preventing timing mismatches that caused audio artifacts.

-**Key Insight**: Buffering happens in the bridge/listener components, NOT in NdiSender.
+**Key Insight**: Buffering happens in the bridge components, NOT in NdiSender.
 NdiSender simply retrieves buffered data from Update loop and sends to NDI.

 ---